NEWAGE-Labs/nal.docs/docs/QSM.md

 * Re-testing of retained items
 * Correlation of results for different characteristics of an item

+Additional information on and procedures to monitor the validity of results can be found in the *Quality System Procedure - Internal Audits*.

 #### 7.7.2 Proficiency Testing ####

 Performance is monitored by comparison with results of other laboratories where available and appropriate through proficiency testing.
 This monitoring is planned and reviewed.
+Additional information regarding proficiency testing can be found in the *Quality System Document - Proficiency Testing Plan*.

 #### 7.7.3 Monitored Data ####

 Data from monitoring activities shall be analyzed, and use to control/improve the laboratory's activities.
 If results of a monitoring analysis are found outside the pre-defined criteria, appropriate action is taken to prevent incorrect results from being reported.
+Additional information on the monitoring, control, and correction of data can be found in the *Quality System Document - LIMS*.

 ### 7.8 Reporting of Results ###

 #### 7.8.1 General Requirements ####

-###### 7.8.1.1 ######
+###### 7.8.1.1 Review and Release of Results ######

 Results are reviewed and authorized prior to release.
+The personnel authorized to review and release results are defined in *Section 6.2.6 - Personnel Authorization*.

-###### 7.8.1.2 ######
+###### 7.8.1.2 Reporting Results ######

 Results are provided accurately, clearly, unambiguously, and objectively, usually in the form of a report.
 Included is all the information agreed with the customer, necessary for the interpretation of the results, and required by the method used.
 All issued reports are retained as technical records.
+Additional information on the reporting of results can be found in the *Quality System Procedure - Technical Records*.
+Additional information on customer agreements can be found in the *Quality System Procedure - Contract Review*.

-###### 7.8.1.3 ######
+###### 7.8.1.3 Simplified Reporting ######

 When agreed with the customer, the results may be reported in a simplified way.
-Any information listed in 7.8.2 to 7.8.7 that is not reported to the customer is readily available.
+Any information listed in *Sections 7.8.2 - 7.8.7* that is not reported to the customer is readily available.

 #### 7.8.2 Common Requirements for Reports (Test, Calibration, or Sampling)